-Talk about exaggeration!
-Think for a moment about the concept of debtor's prison - you're in jail, you're busy being tortured and thus neither available for nor in any shape to work, so you have no income whatsoever.
-At the average salary we used above of \$30,000 per year, it would take just under 50 million working days (6 per week) to gross the half-trillion - and that's approximately 150,000 years, give or take a millennia or two!
-The actual time required to repay the loan is half-a-million days divided by daily income, but since there's no income at all while being tortured in the king's debtor's prison, then the time is half-a-million divided by zero, which as Philip would confirm is an infinitely large number (as if 150,000 years isn't!).
+And there's another example of extreme exaggeration!
+Think for a moment about being in debtor's prison - you're in jail, you're busy being tortured and so you're neither available for nor in any shape to work, and so you have no income whatsoever.
+The term of your sentence, the time required to repay the loan, can be calculated as half-a-trillion dollars divided by daily income but since there's no income at all while being tortured in the king's debtor's prison the resulting time to repay is half-a-trillion divided by zero, which is an infinitely large number!
 So, from our analysis, it's abundantly clear that: